ShaneByrne0963/dish-of-the-day/README.md

 ### Validator Testing

-- All .html pages have been passed through the W3C validator and contain no errors or issues
+- All .html pages have been passed through the [W3C validator](https://validator.w3.org/) and contain no errors or issues
-- The style.css page has been passed through the Jigsaw W3C validator and contains no errors or issues
+- The style.css page has been passed through the [Jigsaw W3C](https://jigsaw.w3.org/css-validator/) validator and contains no errors or issues
-- All foreground and background color combinations have been tested using webAIM and have all passed
+- All foreground and background color combinations have been tested using [WebAIM](https://webaim.org/resources/contrastchecker/) and have all passed

 ### Unfixed Bugs